Ozark: Season 2/ Episode 3 “Once a Langmore” – Recap/ Review (with Spoilers)

 Do Better: Ruth, Wyatt, Roy, Cade, Marty

-While Ruth knows she has a place in Marty’s organization, there is still a need to prove herself in a way.
-After all, compared to her own father, there is so much Marty can teach her and also a lot to prove she has mastered.
-Take for instance her finding good properties to launder money through.
+While Ruth knows she has a place in Marty’s organization, she still needs to prove herself.
+After all, compared to her father, there is so much Marty can teach her and also a lot to prove she has mastered.
+Take, for instance, her finding good properties to launder money through.
 One of the boat refilling and repairing stations she approaches, in her court clothes, to convince the owner to let Marty invest – no go.
 So, taking a page out of her biological daddy’s book, she causes a problem that only Marty’s money can solve.

-And while this happens, Petty has had Marty’s world shut down and is ready to send out Rachel who probably needs to go to rehab more than be a snitch on anybody.
+While that happens, Petty has Marty’s world shut down and is ready to send out Rachel, who probably needs to go to rehab rather than be a snitch on anybody.
 But, you know, he desperately needs to save face and his options are few.

 Figure Out How, Never Tell Me No: Charles, Wendy, Darlene, Jacob

-With everything being shut down, naturally, it is assumed Charles did it since Wendy has first hand seen his influence.
-Yet, in the long run, despite it seeming like retribution for saying the Snell family won’t sell, it wasn’t him.
+With everything shut down, naturally, it is assumed Charles did it since Wendy has firsthand seen his influence.
+Yet, despite it seeming like retribution for failing to get the Snell family to sell, it wasn’t him.
 It makes perfect sense why she would think that, but nope.
-But, in the process of trying to win back his favor, she does handle a pending lawsuit which could have dragged his name through the mud.
-Something he is thankful for but cost him $500,000 in the process.
+But in the process of trying to win back his favor, she does handle a pending lawsuit that could have dragged his name through the mud—something he is thankful for but cost him $500,000 in the process.

-Well, that is on top of Jacob and Darlene setting his favorite boat on fire.
+That is on top of Jacob and Darlene setting his favorite boat on fire.
 You know, to send a message.
 Which got them so hot and bothered they had some good sex.
-Jacob can’t speak hardly a word kind of sex.
-With Darlene pushing her baby idea in there.
+Jacob can’t speak hardly a word, kind of sex, with Darlene pushing her baby idea in there.

 Commentary

-Taking note they are partners, I wonder if Wendy really has the authority to be giving half of the 3% Marty is making?
+Considering they are partners, I wonder if Wendy has the authority to give half of the 3% Marty is making?
 Never mind the audacity to say Charles would give half a million of his money to a woman who was ready to blame him for her husband’s death.
-But, like Ruth, maybe beyond when I think about it, Wendy has adapted to Marty’s needs, wants, and vision and has surpassed the need for him to say something needs to be done.
+But, like Ruth, maybe beyond when I think about it, Wendy has adapted to Marty’s needs, wants, and vision and has surpassed needing him to say something needs to be done.

-However, there remains the need to wonder, as Wendy gets a firm grip on how things run, will there ever come a time she’ll separate from Marty?
-Which I say mostly because of that comment Marty made, in the last episode, which made her sound like a commodity to be traded more than a person.
-Since it is clear Charles is ready when she is and while they did have sex an episode before, this relationship staying together, the family staying together, seems purely about survival vs. love sometimes.
+However, there remains the need to wonder, as Wendy gets a firm grip on how things run, will there ever come a time when she’ll separate from Marty?
+I say this because Marty’s comment in the last episode made her sound like a commodity to be traded more than a person.
+Since it is clear that Charles is ready when she is, and while they did have sex an episode before, this relationship and the family staying together sometimes seem purely about survival vs. love.

-There Really Is Only So Much You Can Do: Roy, Rachel, Marty
+There Is Only So Much You Can Do: Roy, Rachel, Marty

-It is pretty much do or go to jail for Rachel and she blows it when trying to get Marty to say something on a wire.
-But, what do you expect?
-Making Marty’s main focus just using her to get things up and running within a week.
-Because when production slows down, it causes a direct hit which will lead to everyone’s favorite middleman taking the hit.
+It is pretty much do or go to jail for Rachel, and she blows it when trying to get Marty to say something on a wire.
+But what do you expect?
+Marty’s main focus is just using her to get things up and running within a week for when production slows down, it causes a direct hit, leading to everyone’s favorite middleman taking the hit.

 Commentary